Rennart2025/ComfyUI-Rennart/README.md

 MIT License.
 Use at your own risk without any warranties.
 See the [LICENSE](LICENSE) file for details

 Thanks to ComfyUI community for inspiration and support.
+Special thanks to [Raykosan](https://github.com/Raykosan) and [Art-xmaster](https://github.com/Art-xmaster) for inspiration and support.
 If you like this node, don't forget to star on GitHub!